bjkoewler/Increasing_Revenue_NYC_TLC/README.md

 # Increasing_Revenue_NYC_TLC

 ## Overview
 The goal of this project was to construct a suite of models to improve operations and revenue of the New York City Taxi and Limousine Commission.
 A multiple linear regression model was developed to predict fare amounts based on ride duration and distance.
-A random forest model was constructed to predict whether a rider would be a generous tipper (>20% of fare tip).
+A random forest model was constructed to predict whether a rider would be a generous tipper (>20% of fare).

 ## Business Understanding
 This NYC TLC consists of many employees.
 This data coems from 200,000 licensees and over one million trips.
 With mean one bedroom apartment rent in NYC costing $4100 per month, and mean taxi driver salary at $45,500, this project was designed to increase revenue of the NYC TLC and its drivers, to help drivers better afford necessities of daily living.